 Probe Response frames, MIC, whether to install the temporal keys, the encapsulated GTK, and if management frame protection is negotiated, the IGTK.

-The Supplicant sends an EAPOL-Key frame to confirm thatwhether the temporal keys arewere installed.
+The Supplicant sends an EAPOL-Key frame to confirm thatwhether or not the temporal keys arewere installed.

 At 1997.46: “The Ttemporal keys (TK) shall be computed as the remaining bits”